Shookakko/slynk-client/README.md

-# Swank Client
+# Slynk Client

-Swank Client is a Common Lisp implementation of the client side of the Swank debugging protocol used by [Slime](https://en.wikipedia.org/wiki/SLIME), a [GNU Emacs](https://www.gnu.org/software/emacs) mode that implements an IDE for Lisp programming.
-Emacs uses the Swank protocol to communicate with a Lisp system when a user runs the IDE, but the protocol is useful independently of Emacs because it allows a client to evaluate expressions on a remote Lisp that's running a Swank server.
+Slynk Client is a Common Lisp implementation of the client side of the Slynk debugging protocol used by [Sly](https://joaotavora.github.io/sly/), a [GNU Emacs](https://www.gnu.org/software/emacs) mode that implements an IDE for Lisp programming.

-Swank Client is used by [Swank Crew](https://github.com/brown/swank-crew) to implement a Slime IDE for developing distributed algorithms in Lisp.
+Emacs uses the Slynk protocol to communicate with a Lisp system when a user runs the IDE, but the protocol is useful independently of Emacs because it allows a client to evaluate expressions on a remote Lisp that's running a Slynk server.

-## The Swank Client API
+## The Slynk Client API

 #### slime-connect host-name port &optional connection-closed-hook

 ```
-Connects to the Swank server running on HOST-NAME that is listening on PORT.
+Connects to the Slynk server running on HOST-NAME that is listening on PORT.
-Returns a SWANK-CONNECTION if the connection attempt is successful.
+Returns a SLYNK-CONNECTION if the connection attempt is successful.
 Otherwise,
 returns NIL.
 May signal SLIME-NETWORK-ERROR if the user has a Slime secret
-file and there are network problems sending its contents to the remote Swank
+file and there are network problems sending its contents to the remote Slynk
 server.
 If provided, function CONNECTION-CLOSED-HOOK is called when the
 connection is closed.
 ```